Mathematics 222 : Calculus II

 Assignments

 There will be seven assignments.
-Each assignment will constitute three odd exercises per section of your choosing, at most two problems per section of my designation, and one "further explorations" question of your choosing from a lab completed since the previous assignment.
+Each assignment will constitute three exercises per section with answers in the text of your choosing, at most two problems per section of my designation, and one "further explorations" question of your choosing from a lab completed since the previous assignment.
 Assignments are due on the scheduled dates.
 You are encouraged to consult with me outside of class on any questions toward completing the homework.
 You are also encouraged to work together on homework assignments, but each must write up their own well-written solutions.
 A good rule for this is it is encouraged to speak to each other about the problem, but you should not read each other's solutions.
 A violation of this policy will result in a zero for the entire assignment and reporting to the Dean of Students for a violation of academic integrity.
 I strongly recommend reading the suggestions on working such problems before beginning the first set.
-Each assignment will be counted in the following manner: the odd exercises will be checked for completeness and will be worth half of the credit on the assignment.
+Each assignment will be counted in the following manner: the exercises will be checked for completeness and will be worth half of the credit on the assignment.
 The remaining problems will be scored out of four points each:

 0 – missing question or plagiarised work